hermanro77/python-challenges/README.md

 ### Make sure to have Python installed with pip

-First check if you already have pytehon and pip with `python --version` and `pip --version`
+First check if you already have pytehon and pip with `python3 --version` and `pip3 --version`

 If you don't have it installed you can use Homebrew, a package manager for Mac, to easily install Python with pip